jtweller/authAccess/README.md

 # README

 This repository contains code for a simple authentication system built using Node.js, Express.js, MongoDB, React.js, and Tailwind CSS.
-It allows users to sign up, log in, view their profile, and update their profile.

-## Backend

-The backend of this application is built using Node.js and Express.js.
-It provides API endpoints for user authentication and management.
-Here's a breakdown of the backend code:

-### Dependencies

-- `express`: Web framework for Node.js
-- `mongoose`: MongoDB object modeling tool
-- `cors`: Middleware for enabling Cross-Origin Resource Sharing
-- `bcrypt`: Library for hashing passwords
-- `jsonwebtoken`: Library for generating and verifying JSON Web Tokens
-- `dotenv`: Module to load environment variables from a `.env` file

-### Middleware

-- `authMiddleware`: Middleware to verify JWT tokens for protected routes

-### Routes

-- `userRoutes`: Routes for user authentication and management

-### Environment Variables

-Make sure to set up the following environment variables in a `.env` file:

-- `MONGODB_URI`: MongoDB connection string
-- `JWT_SECRET`: Secret key for JWT token generation

-### Running the Backend

-To run the backend, follow these steps:

-1. Install dependencies: `npm install`
-2. Start the server: `npm start`

-The server will run on `http://localhost:8000`.

-## Frontend

-The frontend of this application is built using React.js and styled using Tailwind CSS.
-It provides a user interface for signing up, logging in, and accessing user-related functionalities.
-Here's a breakdown of the frontend code:

-### Components

-- `Navbar`: Navigation bar component
-- `Signup`: Component for user signup
-- `Login`: Component for user login
-- `Dashboard`: Component for displaying user dashboard
-- `Home`: Component for the home page
-- `Profile`: Component for viewing and updating user profile

-### Context

-- `AuthContext`: Context for managing user authentication state
-- `AuthProvider`: Provider component for the authentication context

-### Routing

-- `react-router-dom`: Library for declarative routing

-### Tailwind CSS

-Tailwind CSS is used for styling the frontend components.
-It is configured through a Tailwind configuration file `tailwind.config.js`, which includes custom color extensions.

-### Running the Frontend

-To run the frontend, follow these steps:

-1. Navigate to the frontend directory: `cd frontend`
-2. Install dependencies: `npm install`
-3. Start the development server: `npm start`

-The frontend will be accessible in the browser at `http://localhost:3000`.

-## API Endpoints

-- `POST /api/users/signup`: Sign up a new user
-- `POST /api/users/login`: Log in an existing user
-- `GET /api/users/profile`: Get the profile of the logged-in user (protected route)
-- `PUT /api/users/profile`: Update the profile of the logged-in user (protected route)

-## Middleware

-### `authMiddleware`

-Middleware to verify JWT tokens for protected routes.

-## Utilities

-### `bcrypt`

-Library for hashing passwords.

-### `jsonwebtoken`

-Library for generating and verifying JSON Web Tokens.

-## Note

-Make sure to set up the environment variables and MongoDB connection string before running the application.
-Additionally, protect routes that require authentication using the `authMiddleware`.

-Feel free to reach out for any further assistance or inquiries.

-# README

-This repository contains code for a simple authentication system built using Node.js, Express.js, MongoDB, React.js, and Tailwind CSS.
 It allows users to sign up, log in, view their profile, and update their profile info.

 ## Backend

 The backend of this application is built using Node.js and Express.js.
 It provides API endpoints for user authentication and management.
 Here's a breakdown of the backend code: